The Canterbury Cricket Trust is a registered charitable trust formed specifically for the long-term benefit of cricket in Canterbury.

 The Honourable Sir John Hansen KNZM

-Formerly an Executive Judge, Sir John is currently the Chair of Dunedin Venues Management Ltd. He is a former member of the New Zealand Cricket Board and the IRB Judicial Panel and has held numerous trustee positions throughout his illustrious career.
+Formerly an Executive Judge, Sir John is the former Chair of Dunedin Venues Management Ltd, a former member of the New Zealand Cricket Board and the IRB Judicial Panel and has held numerous trustee positions throughout his illustrious career.

-Himself a keen cricketer, Sir John played senior club cricket in Dunedin until 1979.
+Himself a keen cricketer, Sir John played senior club cricket in Dunedin.
 Relocating to Hong Kong, Sir John captained the Kowloon Cricket Club and managed the Hong Kong national team during the 1980s.
-He is currently President of Willows Cricket Club in North Canterbury.
+He is the past President of Willows Cricket Club in North Canterbury

 Malcolm is currently Manager of the Canterbury-Westland Branch of the New Zealand Law Society.
 He is probably best known for his outstanding contribution to Christchurch sport as a long time host of the Saturday Scoreboard Sports Show that was until recently broadcast on NewstalkZB in Christchurch.
 Malcolm is an accomplished speaker and MC and is highly regarded as an astute judge of sport and sportspeople.

-Currently the Managing Director of Harrisons Quantity Surveyors, Stewart has spent nearly 30 years in the quantity surveying and building project management industry.
-Stewart is an active member of the New Zealand Institute of Quantity Surveyors, he is a member of the NZIQS National Insurance Working Group and serves as Chair on the NZIQS Canterbury Branch Board having previously served as Branch Secretary/Treasurer for nearly a decade.
-Stewart also serves on the Southern Chapter Board of the New Zealand Institute of Building.
+Currently the Managing Director of Harrisons Quantity Surveyors, Stewart has spent nearly 30 years in the quantity surveying and project management industry.
+Stewart is an active member of the New Zealand Institute of Quantity Surveyors, he is a member of the NZIQS Disciplinary Board and serves as Chair on the NZIQS Canterbury Branch Board.
 Stewart is a Trustee of the Halberg Foundation (Canterbury) and sits on the Construction Advisory Committee concerning the delivery of various construction related courses at Ara Institute of Canterbury.